|

 After reading that Bullying will

-when someone steps in I thought a simple
+stop with 10 seconds when someone steps in I thought a simple

 catchy phrases that could be taught to early years/elementary aged children